 5. Feijoa / Pineapple Guava

-If you have been following me on Instagram or subscribed to my YouTube you will have guessed this plant would make the list πŸ˜‚ Low maintenance, super hardy, and produced plenty of food!
-Feijoas do taste better when they get 50 chill hours a year so they aren’t optimally grown here in Perth but they do grow well and are drought-tolerant.
-They are evergreen and super bushy so can be grown as an edible hedge.
-They are known to have fire retardant qualities which is very handy for hot dry climates.
-If you are looking to purchase a Feijoa, choose a named variety (such as Duffy, White Goose, Mammoth plus more) as these will perform better and produce fruit faster than generic seedling plants.
+If you have been following me on Instagram or subscribed to my YouTube, you will have guessed this plant would make the list ๐ Low maintenance, super hardy, and produces plenty of food!
+Feijoas do taste better when they get 50 chill hours a year so they aren’t optimally grown here in Perth, but they do grow well and are drought-tolerant.
+They are evergreen and super bushy, so they can be grown as an edible hedge.
+They are known to have fire-retardant qualities, which is very handy for hot, dry climates.
+If you are looking to purchase a Feijoa, choose a named variety (such as Duffy, White Goose, Mammoth, plus more) as these will perform better and produce fruit faster than generic seedling plants.

 6. Passionfruit